-The Ohio personal injury attorneys of Lowe Eklund believe that the most important benefit to society in having a civil justice system (civil court trials) is that it encourages people to act responsibly.
+The Ohio personal injury and product liability attorneys of Lowe Scott Fisher (formerly Lowe Eklund Wakefield) believe that the most important benefit to society in having a civil justice system (civil court trials) is that it encourages people to act responsibly.
 If someone acts recklessly and injures another, the civil justice system will require that irresponsible person or company (or insurance company) to be accountable for the harm caused–no more, no less.
 This accountability can only take the form of appropriate compensation to the person who was injured.
 Unfortunately, juries cannot go back in time to tell the irresponsible person to modify his or her behavior to avoid causing the harm, nor can a jury tell a company or person that it must alter its inappropriate behavior moving forward.
 Instead, a civil jury can only make an award of compensation that will pay back the medical bills; compensate for lost wages and benefits; pay for future medical and rehabilitative needs; and make an award that reflects what the person and the family have lost in more human terms, such as losing a family member or losing the little things in life that we all take for granted.

 Partner James Lowe won a $10.4 million verdict in Palm Beach County, Florida, against Ford Motor Company, for their client who was paralyzed by a defective seat in a Ford Explorer.